Ukrainian Greek Catholic Church: Impact of the Partitions of the Commonwealth

-The territory received by Austria-Hungary in the partition of Poland included Galicia (modern western Ukraine and southern Poland).
+The territory received by Austria in the partition of Poland included Galicia (modern western Ukraine and southern Poland).
 Here the Greek-Catholic Ruthenian (Ukrainian) peasantry had been largely under Polish Catholic domination.
 The Austrians granted equal freedom of worship to the Greek-Catholic Church and removed Polish influence.
 They also mandated that Uniate seminarians receive a formal higher education (previously, priests had been educated informally by their fathers), and organized institutions in Vienna and Lviv that would serve this function.
 This led to the appearance, for the first time, of a large, educated class within the Ukrainian population in Galicia.
 It also engendered a fierce sense of loyalty to the Habsburg dynasty.
-When Polish rebels briefly took control of Lviv in 1809, they demanded that the head of the Ukrainian Greek Catholic Church, Anton Anhelovych, substitute Napoleon's name in the Divine Liturgy for that of Austrian Emperor Francis II.
-Anhelovych refused, and was imprisoned.
+When Polish rebels briefly took control of Lviv in 1809, they demanded that the head of the Ukrainian Greek Catholic Church, Antin Anhelovych, substitute Napoleon's name in the Divine Liturgy for that of Austrian Emperor Francis I. Anhelovych refused, and was imprisoned.
 When the Austrians retook control over Lviv, Anhelovych was awarded the cross of Leopold by the Emperor.

 As a result of the reforms, over the next century the Greek-Catholic Church in Austrian Galicia ceased being a puppet of foreign interests and became the primary cultural force within the Ukrainian community.
 Most independent native Ukrainian cultural and political trends (such as Rusynophilia, Russophilia and later Ukrainophilia) emerged from within the ranks of the Greek-Catholic Church clergy.
 The participation of Greek Catholic priests or their children in western Ukrainian cultural and political life was so great that western Ukrainians were accused of wanting to create a theocracy in western Ukraine by their Polish rivals.
 Among the political trends that emerged, the Christian social movement was particularly linked to the Ukrainian Catholic Church.
 Many people saw the Austrians as having saved the Ukrainians and their Church from the Poles, though it was the Poles who set into motion the Greek-Catholic cast of their church.